aiven/aiven-docs/docs/products/kafka/kafka-connect/concepts/connect-plugin-list-not-available.md

     likely keep seeing this message unless you upgrade to a larger plan
 -   One or more nodes on the Apache Kafka Connect cluster crashed.
-The API that fetches the connector list calls the Apache Kafka Connect cluster by it\'s hostname and that maps to one of the 3 workers randomly.
+The API that fetches the connector list calls the Apache Kafka Connect cluster by it's hostname and that maps to one of the 3 workers randomly.
 If you see this message appear intermittently, this is likely the reason.
 The crashed node should recover automatically, but if it doesn\'t, please [contact our